mbrowne108/movie-store-app-frontend/README.md

 ## Purpose of the App

 This is the culmination of a Flatiron School phase teaching Ruby, Active Record, and Sinatra.
-It also utilizes React knowledge from previous phases (React front end sold separately)
+It also utilizes React knowledge from previous phases (React back end sold separately)

 ## Technologies used